Have you ever met someone who complained about their circumstances but wasn’t willing to do anything to change them?

-But, they must first consider doing something about what happened.
-After all, most dramatic victims will say something like, “I can’t do anything!” then tell you all the reasons why.
+But they must first consider doing something about what happened.
+After all, most dramatic victims will say something like, “I can’t do anything!” and then tell you all the reasons why.
 However, if you consistently ask them what they are going to do about their own suffering, they’ll start to learn that you won’t play the game anymore.
-They’ll either start changing their life, or they’ll stop sharing the drama with you.
+They’ll either start changing their life or they’ll stop sharing the drama with you.
 Either way can be a healthy step forward for everyone involved.

 Of course, dramatic victims will almost always tell you there’s nothing they can do about their situation.
 My response to that is, “Then why complain?”

 You’ll get all kinds of stories from them then.
-But if they continue to complain after that, I suggest reading the digital book I wrote called How To Deal With Irrational People.
-That eBook describes perfectly how to respond to people who simply will not consider logic.
-It’s a great guide and you’ll learn some unorthodox, but useful methods of dealing with irrational behavior.
+But if they continue to complain after that, I suggest reading the article How To Deal With Irrational People.
+That article perfectly describes how to respond to people who simply will not consider logic.
+It’s a great guide, and you’ll learn some unorthodox but useful methods of dealing with irrational behavior.

 Dramatic victims feel like they have no power.
 The way they gain power is by getting you to listen to and agree with their complaints.
 However, you can sometimes turn the tables and hold them accountable for what they’re complaining about by using the questions I mentioned previously.